codefellows-seattle-javascript-401d19/11-12-express-server/lab-catherine/README.md

 ### Motivation

 In this project, I built a RESTful (Hypertext Transfer Protocol) HTTP server using Express.
-This server handles GET, POST, and DELETE requests/responses.
+This server handles GET, POST, PUT and DELETE requests/responses.
 This API uses MongoDB and Mongoose to write data to a db directory for persistence.

 ### Build